AdamQJSmith/Reality-in-Layers/README.md

 ## Structure

-This is the best way we can think of describing the above parts of reality and how objectivity happens.
-It is a more granular approach to how we landed on this breakdown, distinguishing four layers from the process of objectification.
+The framework distinguishes four layers of reality from the process of objectification.

 **The Four Layers of Reality**
 The four layers categorize where everything exists, each filtering and enabling the others:
 1. Layer 1: Physical – Matter, energy, physical law.
-2. Layer 2: Biological – Living systems, biological laws, senses, neural infrastructure.
+2. Layer 2: Biological – Living systems, senses, neural infrastructure.
 3. Layer 3: Subjective – Conscious experience.
 4. Layer 4: Intersubjective – Language, logic, theories, norms.